 Fob: An armed security system is automatically disarmed when the fob is present and the motorcycle is moved or the ignition switch is turned to IGNITION or ACCESSORY.
-The range of the fob is 5 ft (2 m).
+The range of the fob is 2 m (5 ft).

 When the system disarms, the optional siren chirps once and the security indicator lamp illuminates for a solid four seconds and then turns off.